 - Thuto Moutloatsi is a passionate conservationist, a generous storyteller, and a natural ambassador.

-- Brooks Kamanakao shares with us his insider’s perspective on the Botswana ecosystem – from its birding boon to the vivid cosmos overhead.
+- Brooks Kamanakao shares with us his insider’s perspective on the Botswana ecosystem – from its birding boom to the vivid cosmos overhead.

 - Janko Gorse is one of Patagonia’s premier guides and passes along his stupendous enthusiasm and knowledge.

 - Jose Antonio Gonzalez —poet, artist, and avid outdoorsman—knows just about every Central American corner.